katherinekin/virtual-cbct/README.md

-## virtual-cbct

-# Instructions
+# virtual-cbct

-Please install the paver build tool with
+## Dependencies

+This project uses astra-toolbox to simulate cone beam CT.
+Dependencies for this project include numpy, scipy, opencv-python, matplotlib, imageio, and an NVIDIA GPU and CUDA (at least 5.5).
+Please install astra-toolbox following the directions on the associated github page.
+Paver is required to run the build tool and unittests.
+Creating a virtual environment with the dependencies is recommended.
 ```
+pip install paver
+pip install numpy
+pip install opencv-python
+pip install matplotlib
+pip install scipy
-pip3 install Paver
+pip install imageio
 ```
-Dependencies for this project include numpy, opencv-python, and matplotlib.
-Please ensure that the default directory location for python package installations has appropriate permissions.